nomtek/mistralai_client_dart/README.md

 ## Overview (current state)

-The package is supporting Mistral AI API (0.0.1) a the moment.
+The package is supporting Mistral AI API (0.0.1) at the moment.

 ## Installation